2nd West Virginia Cavalry Regiment: Formation and organization

-Recruiting for the 2nd Regiment of Loyal Virginia Volunteer Cavalry began in September 1861 after an appeal by President Abraham Lincoln earlier in July.
+Recruiting for the 2nd Regiment of Loyal Virginia Volunteer Cavalry began in September 1861 after an appeal by President Abraham Lincoln in July.
 The rebellion in the southern states, which began earlier in the year, had lasted longer than expected—and many of the war's original recruits had been asked to commit to only three months of service.
 Most of the recruits for this new cavalry regiment were from southeastern Ohio, including the counties of Lawrence, Meigs, and Washington—all counties located along the Ohio River border with Virginia.
 The nearby counties of Jackson, Vinton, and Morgan were also major sources for recruits.
 Additional recruits were from Putnam and Monroe counties.
 Company I was organized in Mason City, (West) Virginia, which is located along the Ohio River.
-Volunteers for the new cavalry regiment committed to serve for 3 years.
+Volunteers for the new cavalry regiment committed to serve for three years.
 One company of recruits already had military experience.
 Company H consisted mostly of men who had completed their 3-month commitment at the beginning of the war as part of 18th Ohio Infantry.

 Organizers originally planned for the regiment to be the 4th Ohio Cavalry.
 However, Ohio's governor William Dennison refused to accept the unit's application, stating that he had instructions to recruit no more cavalry.
 After being rejected in Ohio, the organizers sought acceptance from an alternative government for the state of Virginia that was composed of western Virginia counties that refused to accept Virginia's succession from the United States.
 This restored government of Virginia was located in Wheeling, and had a provisional governor.
 The provisional governor, Francis Harrison Pierpont, accepted the regiment's application with approval from the United States Secretary of War.
 The ten original companies of the unit reported at Parkersburg, Virginia (now West Virginia) in mid-September, 1861.
 The regiment was originally named 2nd Regiment of Loyal Virginia Volunteer Cavalry.
 Its first commander was Colonel William M. Bolles, and deputy commander was Lieutenant Colonel John C. Paxton.
 John J. Hoffman was one of the regiment's two majors.
 Among the other original officers, William H. Powell was captain of B Company, and David Dove was captain of H Company.